Skip to main content

 Personal Statement

 Your personal statement should highlight your law school interest and motivation.
-We also want you to tell us why you believe you are a good candidate for law school and, ultimately, the practice of law.
-The statement should give our Admissions Committee additional insight about you and to provide a basis for appraising your writing ability.
-The statement should be one to three pages in length.
+We also want you to tell us why you believe you are a good candidate for the study of law, and ultimately, for the practice of law.
+The statement should give our Admissions Committee additional insight about you and provide a basis for appraising your writing ability.

 Qualifications for Admission to the Bar